SPECIAL ACADEMIC OPPORTUNIES FOR PRE-LAW STUDENTS

 Crane Scholars: The Crane Scholars Program is an intensive program for Baylor undergraduates sponsored by the Institute for Faith and Learning that encourages and supports gifted students who are interested in connections between faith and reason.
 The program seeks to identify and mentor students who are considering graduate school and careers in academic life in particular.
 The program convenes dinners, seminars, and retreats in an effort to foster intellectually rich discussions about faith and scholarly inquiry as students are introduced to leading Christian scholars and their writings.
 In addition, the program seeks to provide resources and guidance to students applying to graduate programs in a variety of academic disciplines.

-Baylor in Washington: Baylor offers the opportunity for students to visit Washington DC, throught the year (Summer, Fall & Spring semesters) and to gain real world, credit bearing internship experience.
+Baylor in Washington: Baylor offers the opportunity for students to visit Washington DC, throughout the year (Summer, Fall & Spring semesters) and to gain real world, credit bearing internship experience.
 Students have completed internships at a variety of locations, including the Whitehouse, the US Supreme Court, various congressional offices and intelligence agencies.

 Undergraduate Research and Scholarly Achievement: The Undergraduate Research and Scholarly Achievement (URSA) initiative at Baylor welcomes all undergraduates, from freshman to senior, to consider maximizing their education through a variety of research and scholarly activities found both within the classroom and beyond.